prf100rabhAaBb40769374divyanshi40769374/DivyanshiMusic-clone/.github/README.md

 ### 🛠 Commands & Usage

-The ZeiX Bot offers a range of commands to enhance your music listening experience on Telegram:
+The Hinata Bot offers a range of commands to enhance your music listening experience on Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|